 The WSIP Vision

-Recent scholarship in world history has drawn renewed attention to the ancient and medieval periods.
+Vibrant dialogues about suppressed epistemologies and non-eurocentric archival materials have emerged in recent decades.
+At the same time, recent scholarship in world history has drawn renewed attention to the ancient and medieval periods.
 Many scholars now argue that modern economic world-systems built on the foundations of earlier world-systems and that later empires expanded the technologies, translation projects, and uneven core-periphery formations of ancient and especially medieval states and empires.
-Their research has begun to rewrite long-standing eurocentric histories of geopolitical economy and culture, casting further doubt on the usefulness of terms such as “modernity” and “pre-modern.”
-It has brought into view the longer dialectics of struggle and creative transformation within regional and transhemispheric systems of power.
+This research has begun to rewrite long-standing eurocentric histories of geopolitical economy and culture, casting further doubt on the usefulness of terms such as “modernity” and “pre-modern.”
+Together, this emergent work sheds fresh light on the longer dialectics of struggle and creative transformation within and across world regions.
+In turn, such reconstellations have potential to transform research and teaching in Higher Education, to deepen understanding of global problems, and to foster new alliances among activist and academic communities.

 The World Studies Interdisciplinary Project aims to activate a focused dialogue about these materials and thereby to foster cutting-edge interdisciplinary work in global and postcolonial/decolonial and intersectional-feminist studies.
 Working within a long-historical perspective, we are committed to the decolonizing of theory and disciplinarity as part of the project of decolonizing the material world and the human imagination.
 Organized collectively by faculty in the Humanities and Social Sciences at UMass-Amherst, our events support collaborative thinking about new paradigms, methods, data, pedagogy, and concepts in interdisciplinary global and longue durée studies.